Deciding the type of employment

 - if the employee agrees, promptly inform the union that the employee has been employed on an individual employment agreement.

 If the employee decides to join the union at any stage, they automatically join the collective agreement (as long as they are doing work covered by the collective employment agreement).
+If the employee decides not to join the union, they need to be on an individual employment agreement.

 If there is no collective employment agreement covering the work that the employee does, or the employee is not a union member, the employer and employee must negotiate the terms and conditions of an individual employment agreement.